nileshjawarkar/obsidian/Java-EE-8/Sections/08 - Qualifiers, Producers.md

 Color defaultColor;
 ```

-We qualified the value to be injected using named qualifier.
-If we dont do it, web-app container will complain and deployment will fail.
+One problem with named qualifier is that it is not type safe.
+To manage this injection in type safe way, we need to define custom qualifier.

-**Custom Qualifier** -
+**Custom Qualifier** - Lets define a custom qualifier "SpeatialEditionColor" as follows
-We can do the same thing using custom/user defined qualifier.
-Lets see how to do it.
-Define custom qualifier -

 ``` java
 package com.nnj.learn.javaee8.control;